califano-lab/ARACNe3/README.md

 `git clone https://github.com/califano-lab/ARACNe3-CPP # Clone the repo`

+After cloning the repository, you may build `ARACNe3` manually, or access the latest executables in the `products/` directory.
+Currently, `ARACNe3` has been pre-compiled to work on MacOS 12.3 (in `products/macOS 12.3/`) and Windows 10 (`products/windows/`).
+Make sure that if using Windows, you choose the version compiled for your CPU architecture.

-## Building ARACNe3
+## Building ARACNe3 Manually
-The C++20 standard is used when compiling `ARACNe3` into an executable.  `ARACNe3` utilizes multiple threads with OpenMP directives, so you must have libraries that support them installed.
-Here is **one** example of how you might download OpenMP libraries on the latest version of MacOS, with [homebrew](https://brew.sh) already installed.
+The C++20 standard is used when compiling `ARACNe3` into an executable.  `ARACNe3` utilizes multiple threads with `OpenMP` directives, so you must have libraries that support them installed.
+Here is **one** example of how you might download OpenMP libraries on the latest version of MacOS, with [homebrew](https://brew.sh) installed already.

 `brew install llvm libomp`

-Build the executable by cloning the repository and typing `make` in the command line, while in the repository base directory.
-You could also manually build the executable by compiling all C++ files and linking `ARACNe3` with object file dependencies in the manner below.
+Build the executable by cloning the repository, compiling all C++ files, and then linking `ARACNe3` with object file dependencies in the manner below.
+Make sure that `OpenMP` libraries have been installed, and their include directories and library directories have been implied by your [environment variables](https://en.wikipedia.org/wiki/PATH_(variable\)).
 Make sure to utilize all available runtime optimization compiler options.
-### Compiling:
+### Compiling Example:
 ```
-clang++ -std=c++20 -O3 -Xpreprocessor -fopenmp -c -o NullModel.o NullModel.cpp; clang++ -std=c++20 -O3 -Xpreprocessor -fopenmp -c -o MatrixReglistIO.o MatrixReglistIO.cpp; clang++ -std=c++20 -O3 -Xpreprocessor -fopenmp -c -o APMI.o APMI.cpp; clang++ -std=c++20 -O3 -Xpreprocessor -fopenmp -c -o AlphaPruning.o AlphaPruning.cpp; clang++ -std=c++20 -O3 -Xpreprocessor -fopenmp -c -o MaxEntPruning.o MaxEntPruning.cpp; clang++ -std=c++20 -O3 -Xpreprocessor -fopenmp -c -o RegWebFns.o RegWebFns.cpp; clang++ -std=c++20 -O3 -Xpreprocessor -fopenmp -c -o Consolidator.o Consolidator.cpp
+clang++ -std=c++20 -O3 -Xpreprocessor -fopenmp -c NullModel.cpp MatrixReglistIO.cpp APMI.cpp AlphaPruning.cpp MaxEntPruning.cpp RegWebFns.cpp Consolidator.cpp

 ```
-### Linking:
+### Linking Example:
 ```
 clang++ -std=c++20 -O3 -Xpreprocessor -fopenmp  ARACNe3.cpp NullModel.o MatrixReglistIO.o APMI.o AlphaPruning.o MaxEntPruning.o RegWebFns.o Consolidator.o -o ARACNe3
 ```